Last Updated on 3 weeks by traveldrafts

 Hidden in the middle of the Belize Jungle, the ATM cave is one of Central America’s great natural and historical wonders.
 Belize is mostly known for its beaches and Mayan ruins, but these caves are probably its most spectacular landmark.

-Visiting the ATM caves in Belize is an adventure in itself, as it involves a trail through the jungle, swimming in the cave’s darkness, crossing very tight spaces, climbing rocks, ladders, and much more.
-However, what makes them really special is their significance in the Mayan world and the archaeological artifacts that are hidden there.
+Visiting the ATM caves in Belize is an adventure in itself, involving a jungle trail, swimming through the cave’s darkness, navigating tight spaces, and climbing rocks and ladders, among other challenges.
+However, what makes them truly special is their significance in the Mayan world and the archaeological artifacts hidden there.

 In this article, we will explain how to visit the ATM caves, what you will find, how much it costs, the level of difficulty, and what you need (and are allowed) to bring.
 In short, everything you need to know to visit the ATM caves.